SidheshwarSarangal/Anshumat-Foundation-Assignment/README.md

   "couponId": 1
 }
 ```
-Remember, here the couponId should be correct.
+Remember, here the couponId should be of a coupon which is present in the database.

 **sample output***
 ```json